Jun 28, 2021 | 15 Mins read

 Measure the business impact of support escalations

 It’s all about numbers.
 How much did the customer wait times change because of an escalation?
 What about the Net Promoter Score?
 How much was the revenue lost because of escalations?
 It’s hard to improve something that is not measured.
+Tracking priority escalation cases separately is important to assess their impact on key business metrics and ensure urgent issues are addressed promptly.

 Effectively managing support escalations from support is crucial for resolving technical issues efficiently.
 Organizations can streamline the ticket escalation process by establishing clear escalation processes and procedures, fostering effective communication, sharing relevant context, setting clear expectations, promoting collaboration, and fostering a learning culture.
 These strategies enable efficient issue resolution and strengthen the relationship between support and engineering teams, ultimately leading to improved customer experiences.